Best New Year’s Resolutions for Seniors

 While it’s certainly easy to let a resolution fade away, it will become more challenging if you identify areas that you are truly passionate about changing or improving.
 Here is a list of a few New Year’s Resolutions sure to make your new year the best one yet.

-- Cross an item off your Bucket List – If 2020 has taught us anything, there is no time like the present.
-Whether it’s taking a trip or signing up for a cooking class, make 2021 the year that you do it!
+If one thing COVID has taught us is that there is no time like the present.
+Whether it’s taking a trip or signing up for a cooking class, make 2022 the year that you do it!

 Whatever your New Year’s resolutions may be, trust in yourself to do the best thing for you and your health.